codio-templates/python-project-template/README.md

 You can right-click in the file tree to rename this file or delete it and start from a new file (see below).

 ## Run
-Use the Run button (that looks like a Rocketship) to Run the file your curser is in.
+Use the Run button (that looks like a Rocketship) to Run the file your cursor is in.

 ## Reconfigure your Panels for easier development
 Use the **View > Panels** menu on the top tool bar to segment your screen.